hbivnm/Venom-Crosshairs/README.md

 # The future of Venom Crosshairs
 ## Planned features
+- [ ] Add clicking a weapon in the ListView should select it as "current weapon" along with class and crosshair.
 - [ ] Add notification indicator to "Reload crosshair list" button when new crosshairs are available.
 (Replaces popup message)
-- [ ] Add double-clicking a weapon in the ListView should select it as "current weapon".
-(Note to self: add "class" listviewentry)
 - [ ] Add "Update Venom Crosshairs" notification when new release is available.
 - [ ] Detect if non-Venom Crosshair config is present and ask user if user wants to rename folder.
 (This will probably mark the official 1.0 release)

 ## Implemented features
+- [x] Dark mode.
 - [x] Add user-friendly prompts for currently (very rare) unhandled exceptions.
 - [x] Add detection for "no explosion" .vpk files (see why [here](https://github.com/hbivnm/Venom-Crosshairs/wiki/FAQ))
 - [x] Automatically rename old config folders from previous Venom Crosshairs releases.